 Your ERP implementation duration would also range based on your data’s current state and your process documentation maturity.

-The pricing model for ERP implementation could vary depending upon the engagement model of your consultant.
+The pricing model for ERP implementation could vary depending on the engagement model of your consultant.
 The four most common models exist when it comes to ERP implementation projects.

 The most common model is time and material (T&M), which essentially charges based on the hours worked.